findingdory12/stytra-analysis/README.md

 pip install -r requirements.txt
 ```
 You should now have all the dependencies.
 Anytime you run this software,
-start by activating the virtual environment.
+start by activating the virtual environment by doing this:

-To activate:
 ```
 cd stytra-analysis
 source venv/bin/activate